CrunchyData/postgres-operator/installers/helm/postgres-operator/README.md

-# Crunchy PostgreSQL Operator
+# PGO: The Postgres Operator from Crunchy Data

-This Helm chart installs the Crunchy PostgreSQL Operator by using its “pgo-deployer” container.
+This Helm chart installs PGO: the Postgres Operator from Crunchy Data by using its “pgo-deployer” container.
 Helm will setup the ServiceAccount, RBAC, and ConfigMap needed to run the container as a Kubernetes Job.
 Then a job will be created based on `helm` `install`, `upgrade`, or `uninstall`.
 After the job has completed the RBAC will be cleaned up.

 ## Prerequisites